 Since then every Qual I have to shoot my head gets all fucked up.
-However, because I unked and got rolled back I got out of my awful TBS platoon, into Delta Company and Capt Ski’s platoon.
-I found out later that guys from my OCS class could take leave and start TBS in Delta Company anyway.
+However, because I unk’d and got rolled back I got out of my awful TBS platoon, into Delta Company and Capt Ski’s platoon.
+A bunch of guys from my OCS class took leave and started TBS in Delta Company anyway.

 Because I unk’d I met Bryan G. who had unk’d as well but he would go on to be the greatest warrior I have ever met.
 I also met Ale and Chris and Chris T. and wound up in 1st Battalion 8th Marines and in Fallujah.
 God makes everything happen for a reason.

 I’d still like to tell that line coach to get fucked but he may have done me a favor.
 Also, now I always prepare like crazy for any range and take shooting very seriously.
 I am probably a better marksman than I ever would have been if I’d passed that first rifle range.

 CHAPTER VI- A bullet for you…a bullet for me

 We marched the ERU through the breech marked with chemlights on both sides of the lane.
 The ground in the breech had already turned into mud from the MCLC explosion and the company of Marines who had already passed through.
 The mud was grey from the cordite and smelled like burned smoke.